tom-james-watson/learn-c/README.md

 # learnc

 I'm currently trying to do a C refresher after not having touched it since university.
-Mostly I'm just going through Zed Shaw's Learn C The Hard Way.
+I'm going through Zed Shaw's Learn C The Hard Way and also reading Operating Systems Three Easy Pieces.

 # Notes